 • Diarrhea.

-Usually, these symptoms appear slightly and disappear without medical intervention.
+Typically, these symptoms are mild and disappear without medical intervention.

 If vomiting occurs within one hour after taking Mifepristone or Misoprostol, then you must take the corresponding drug in the same dose.

-If the patient has a pronounced early toxicosis of pregnancy (vomiting of pregnant women), then before using the complex for medical abortion, it is necessary to inject intramuscularly Cerucal, 2.0 ml, after 30 minutes take food (in a small amount), and then apply the drug.
+If the patient has severe early toxicosis pregnancy (vomiting of pregnant women), then before using the complex for medical abortion, it is necessary to administer Cerucal intramuscularly, 2.0 ml, after 30 minutes, take food (in a small volume), and then apply the drug.

 Pain

-Pain during medical abortion can be of varying intensity and depends on the duration of pregnancy (with an increase in gestational age, the pain increases), as well as on the individual threshold of sensitivity.
-Usually the pain is tolerable and does not require additional intervention.
-As women say, the pain is somewhat stronger than during menstruation.
+Pain during medical abortion can be of varying intensity and depends on the duration of pregnancy (pain intensifies with increasing gestational age), as well as on the individual sensitivity threshold.
+Usually the pain is tolerable and does not require additional interventions.
+According to women, the pain is somewhat stronger than during menstruation.

-Painful sensations usually disappear within 1-3 days, after the release of the ovum.
+The pain usually goes away within 1-3 days after the fertilized egg is released.
 To eliminate severe pain, it is possible to use antispasmodics, for example, No-shpu.

-It should be noted that the use of non-steroidal anti-inflammatory drugs (NSAIDs) is contraindicated for pain relief (most analgesics, for example, Analgin, Paracetamol, Ketanov, Nimesulide, etc.), since they block the action of Misoprostol (!), Thereby reducing the abortive effect of the complex.
+Please note that the use of non-steroidal anti-inflammatory drugs (NSAIDs) (most analgesics, for example Analgin, Paracetamol, Ketanov, Nimesulide, etc.) for pain relief is contraindicated, since they block the action of Misoprostol (!), thereby reducing the abortive effect of the complex.
 Read more about Pain with MA.

 Bloody issues